jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 You can use several other strategies as well, as described in [Managing Heap and Off-heap Memory](https://geode.apache.org/docs/guide/115/managing/heap_use/heap_management.html).

-While this is beyond the scope of this document, know that Spring Data for VMware GemFire makes all of these
-[configuration options](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-regions) available to you.
+While this is beyond the scope of this document, know that [spring-data-gemfire-name] makes all of these [configuration options](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-regions) available to you.

 ### Disable Caching

 There may be cases where you do not want your Spring Boot application to cache application state with
-[Spring’s Cache Abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache) using VMware GemFire.
+[Spring’s Cache Abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache) using [vmware-gemfire-name].
 In certain cases, you may use another Spring supported caching provider, such as Redis, to cache and manage your application state.
 In other cases, you may not want to use Spring’s Cache Abstraction at all.